kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

-UserProjectBindingList is a list of users.
+UserProjectBindingList is a list of KKP user and project bindings.